alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-04/day-242/day-242-1-egw.md

 ---
-title: EGW Reading
+title: The Rebellion of Absalom PP 727-729d
-subtitle: The Rebellion of Absalom PP 727-729d
+subtitle: EGW Reading
 ---

-Chapter 72—The Rebellion of Absalom
+### Chapter 72—The Rebellion of Absalom

 This chapter is based on 2 Samuel 13-19.